 Summed up by one of carers, when interviewed by our Regulator, The Care Quality Commission; ‘I love my job’.

-John and his wife, Annabella, changed career paths in May 2012 and bought into 1st Homecare Solutions with a view to providing high quality, compassionate care in the Leighton Buzzard and Aylesbury area.
-In 2016 Civicare Oxford was purchased which changed its name to 1st Homecare (Oxford) Ltd in October 2016. ...
+John has been the owner and CEO since 2012.
+He has set up the two offices in Leighton Buzzard and Oxford and is passionate about the delivery of a first class service with the best trained carers. ...
 Read more He has a Finance and Operations background having worked for a variety of companies in London, Johannesburg and Madrid.
 John and Annabella live near Aylesbury with their two young children.
 Read less

 Annabella qualified as a solicitor in 1996 and has worked in London as an employment lawyer at an international law firm and in London and Moscow as an in-house lawyer with a major oil company.
 Her current responsibilities include Training, Compliance and HR.

 Emma has worked for 1st Homecare since it was set up in 2010.
 She has worked both as a carer and also as our care co-ordinator.
 She is now Finance Manager covering both offices, with responsibility for bookkeeping and payroll.